 Before surgery I was 270 pounds.
 I’ve lost 95 pounds in a little less than six months.
 I went from a size 24 to a size 16.
 I can buy clothes in the girls’ department instead of the women’s.
 Recently, I flew to a conference and the airplane seat belt fit, and my hips didn’t hit the sides of the seat.

 Everything has changed from the top of my head to the tips of my toes.
 Before, energy was a challenge.
-I hated the 14 steps up to our bedroom--now I run those steps.
+I hated the 14 steps up to our bedroom – now I run those steps.
 I don’t even take the elevators at work anymore.
 I take the stairs to the eighth floor every time.
-I have a 500 percent turn in my energy level.
+I have a 500% turn in my energy level.
 I walk five miles a day, and it makes me mad when I don’t get my walk in.

 I would tell people who are considering this surgery to go for it, but look at your options.
-With the program at the University of Iowa, you are so well prepared.
+With the program at the University of Iowa, you are so well-prepared.
 They care about you so much and are always there for you.
-And they keep in close contact with you after surgery.
+They also keep in close contact with you after surgery.